2025 Detroit Lions season: Week 10: at Washington Commanders

 In week 10, the Lions visited the Washington Commanders in a rematch of the 2024 Divisional Round.
 The Lions opened the scoring in the first quarter via a 14-yard touchdown pass from Jared Goff to Jahmyr Gibbs.
 The Commanders responded with a 44-yard field goal by Matt Gay.
 The Lions extended their lead via a nine-yard touchdown pass from Goff to Amon-Ra St. Brown.
 The Lions extended their lead in the second quarter via a 13-yard touchdown run from Gibbs and a two-point conversion run by David Montgomery.
 The Commanders responded with a one-yard touchdown run from Chris Rodriguez Jr..
 The Lions scored the final points of the half via a 22-yard field goal by Jake Bates, which made the score 25–10 in favor of Detroit at half-time.
 The Lions scored ten points in the third quarter via a 14-yard touchdown pass from Goff to Jameson Williams and a 28-yard field goal by Bates.
 The Commanders responded with a four-yard touchdown pass from Marcus Mariota to Deebo Samuel, and a failed two-point conversion attempt.
 The Lions extended their lead in the fourth quarter via a 43-yard touchdown run from Gibbs, and a blocked extra point kick.
 The Commanders responded with a four-yard touchdown pass from Mariota to Ben Sinnott, and a failed two-point conversion attempt.
 The Lions scored the final points of the game via a 48-yard field goal by Bates, making the final score 44–22 in favor of Detroit.

-Played at Northwest Stadium, approximately ten miles east of Washington D.C., Donald Trump was in attendance for this game, becoming the first sitting U.S. president to attend an NFL game since Jimmy Carter in October 1978.
+Played at Northwest Stadium, roughly ten miles east of Washington, D.C., Donald Trump was in attendance for this game, becoming the first sitting U.S. president to attend an NFL game since Jimmy Carter in October 1978.
 This led to extra security measures being enacted and Air Force One flying over the stadium in the first quarter.
 Trump also spoke from the broadcast booth with Kenny Albert and Jonathan Vilma during the third quarter.
+Trump was booed when he appeared on the jumbotron at halftime.

+With the blowout win, Detroit improved to 6–3.